 Americans are fat.
 This isn’t me being mean—this is a fact.
-We are the second most obese country across the globe (having recently been usurped by Mexico), but alas, we still rank first in obesity if looking exclusively at industrialized, developed nations.
-I could go into all of the cultural reasons for our ever growing waistbands, but I want to focus specifically on one often overlooked factor that at the least enables overweight or obese individuals to maintain the lifestyles that contribute to their weight.
+We are the second most obese country across the globe (having recently been usurped by Mexico), but we still rank first in obesity if looking exclusively at industrialized, developed nations.
+I could go into all of the cultural reasons for our ever-growing waistbands, but I want to focus specifically on one often overlooked factor that at the least enables overweight or obese individuals to maintain the lifestyles that contribute to their weight.

-However, my concern is that our ever growing “protect self-esteem at any cost” culture has led us to tip toe around the dire reality of how fat we have become as a nation, and the serious health implications that come with this.
+However, my concern is that our ever-growing “protect self-esteem at any cost” culture has led us to tip-toe around the dire reality of how fat we have become as a nation, and the serious health implications that come with this.
 When does “love of curves” or mantras of self-acceptance cross the line into either implicitly condoning unhealthy lifestyles or blatantly ignoring our growing waistlines?

 For instance, in perhaps the best feminist take on dieting I have read, Daphne Merkin writes in “The Last Feminist Taboo” (ELLE Magazine) that as she found herself gaining more and more weight, she tried to lean on “acceptance mantras” about her body as a means of disguising how her weight gain was really affecting her.
-In fact, what research finds is that while generally, women tend to overestimate our weight/sizes (a byproduct of the ubiquitous “thin at all costs” media images) the one exception to this is actually women who are overweight or obese—they actually show the reverse trend, where they underestimate not only their body size but also how many calories they are consuming per day.
-Thus, these mental distortions likely fuel the denial that enables lifestyles that endorse overweight or obese bodies to persist.
+In fact, what research finds is that while generally, women tend to overestimate weight/sizes (a byproduct of the ubiquitous “thin at all costs” media images) the one exception to this is actually women who are overweight or obese—they actually show the reverse trend, where they underestimate not only their body size but also how many calories they are consuming per day.
+These mental distortions likely fuel the denial that enables lifestyles that endorse overweight or obese bodies to persist.

 Here is the reality, brought to us by a recent groundbreaking study: it isn’t possible to be obese but healthy.
 In fact, “scrutinizing the combined data from eight earlier studies, Canadian researchers have concluded that there is no such thing as ‘healthy obesity,’ according to a report published in the Annals of Internal Medicine” (Carroll, 2013, para 3).
 I am not promoting fat shaming by any means, but we need to have open eyes about the reality of what it means to be fat: it means a person is not healthy, even if tests find that sugar, cholesterol, and blood work are in a healthy range.
 Now, the reverse is also true: Just because someone is skinny doesn’t inherently mean they are healthy, either.
 However, the health risks associated with weight gain are clear and very well documented.
 When self-help mantras enable denial of these realities, they are offering more harm than good.